Talexs/talex-blog-me-docs/personal/Be a beginner.md

 Because of others are not satisfied for my own personal reasons.

+By the way: I'm learning to play piano and I've bought a new piano.
+It's really nice.

+AND, in this year **JUNE**, I'm going to the concert of **Gloria** in ChengDu.
+HOPE EVERYTHING GOES WELL.

 ## Conclusion

 Today is 2024/02/08, I'm going to fill my challenges step by step.